-Building the Right Team for Electronics Design: An Introduction
+Building the Right Team for an Electronics Design Group: An Introduction

 Building and growing the right team for electronics design in today’s job market can be quite challenging.
 We sometimes feel that as our company grows the talent pool dwindles.
 We embark on a search for the perfect designers, seeking out individuals who can “do it all.”
 For some, we idealize this knight in shining armor as a senior engineer, armed with his HP calculator in one hand and electronics textbooks in another.
 For others it is the whiz kid who can crank out designs at the speed of light and learns to “fail quickly”.
 Regardless of who or what this designer appears to be, the important factor we must consider is that our “target profile” isn’t a one-size-fits-all.
 Our team must comprise of many different ranges, skill sets, and capabilities.